‘Game-changer’ DIY cervical screening test could be rolled out on NHS

 “It’s really encouraging that we received self-samples from groups that have been historically underserved including people from deprived and ethnic minority backgrounds, LGBTQI+, people with learning disabilities and victims of sexual violence.”

-Dr Lim said the 13% figure for people returning kits that were mailed to their homes is in line with previous studies but it was exciting that 56% of people returned a kit when offered one at their GP practice.
+Dr Lim said the 13 per cent figure for people returning kits that were mailed to their homes is in line with previous studies but it was exciting that 56 per cent of people returned a kit when offered one at their GP practice.

 She said this is “very promising in this group of people who haven’t been coming for screening”.